wenyuzhao/harness/README.md

 ## Warmup / timing phase separation

-Instead of blindly iterating a single benchmark multiple times and reporting the per-iteration time distribution, `cargo-harness` has a clear notion of _warmup_ and _timing_ iterations.
+Instead of blindly iterating a single benchmark multiple times and reporting the per-iteration time distribution, `harness` has a clear notion of _warmup_ and _timing_ iterations.
 By default, each invocation of $(P,B)$ will repeat the workload for $5$ iterations.
 The first $4$ iterations are used for warmup.
 Only the results from the last _timing_ iteration are reported.

 _Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup oor boot phase.
 However, you can also choose to do single-iteration runs to cover the boot time and warmup cost.

 ## Statistical runs and analysis

-Similar to other benchmarking tools, `cargo-harness` runs each $(P,B)$ pair multiple times (multiple invocations).
+Similar to other benchmarking tools, `harness` runs each $(P,B)$ pair multiple times (multiple invocations).
 However, we use a fixed number of invocations for all $(P,B)$ pairs for easier reasoning purposes.
 Unless specified differently, each $(P,B)$ is run for 10 invocations by default.

 After all the $I$ invocations are finished, running `cargo harness report` will parse the results and report the min/max/mean/geomean for each performance value, as well as the 95% confidence interval per benchmark.